zhaomiaoguo/mywebsite-hugo/content/cv.md

 1. **王成军**,张昕之 (2011) “众说纷纭”抑或“一言九鼎”？——以卡扎菲官邸攻陷事件在新浪微博上的信息扩散为例，香港《传媒透视》, (09):12-13.

 # Conference Papers
 1. Wang, C.J.
+(2017) [networkdiffusion](https://github.com/chengjun/networkdiffusion): Simulating and Visualizing Network Diffusion Using R. The 10th China R Conference.
+Beijing, May 20-21.
+[Slides](http://chengjunwang.com/network-diffusion/#/).
+1. Wang, C.J.
+Zhang, X. (2017) [Analyzing Mobile Phone Data With Network Science](http://tinyurl.com/jlac4lw).
+The 67th Annual Conference of International Communication Association (ICA), San Diego, USA, May 27, 2017.
+1. Wang, C.J.
 (2015).
 Information diffusion on Microblogs: Testing the threshold hypothesis of interpersonal effects.
 Conference on Complex System (CCS'15), Tempe, Arizona, USA.
 Sep 28-Oct 2.
-1. Wang, C.J., Chen, H.X., Zhang, X.(2015) The Landscape of Information Diffusion on Sina Weibo: Investigating the Rich-Club Effect.
+1. Wang, C.J., Chen, H.X., Zhang, X.(2015) [The Landscape of Information Diffusion on Sina Weibo: Investigating the Rich-Club Effect](http://tinyurl.com/msfdgm2).
 Paper to be presented to the 65th Annual Conference of International Communication Association (ICA), San Juan, Puerto Rico, 21-25 May 2015.
 1. Lingfei Wu, Jiang Zhang, Marco Janssen, Cheng-Jun Wang, Min Zhao (2014).
 Attention Balls.
 The 6th International Conference on Social Informatics.
 Barcelona, 10-13 November 2014.
 1. Wang, C.J.
 (2014).
 The Origin of Bursts in Public Attention: The Temporality Hypothesis for the Diffusion of YouTube Videos.
 Paper to be presented to the 64th Annual Conference of International Communication Association (ICA), Seattle, Washington, USA.
 May 22-26.
 1. Wang, C.J, Chen, H.X (2013).
 Social selection or social influence: Network analysis of information flow within the Rich-club of Sina Weibo.
 Paper to be presented to the annual conference of International Association for Media and Communication Research (IAMCR), Dublin, Ireland, June 25-29.